How to Build Conditional Rules for Address Fields

 6. Save the Rule

-7. Create a Rule for the Alternate Date Outcome
+7. Create a Rule for each Alternate Property State Outcomes

 8. Apply the Conditional Rule in the Document